 The truth is, there’s a wide variance in quality of natural products on the market.
 The last thing you want to do is waste your money.

 Fair warning: the dietary supplement industry has not been tightly regulated since 1994.
 The current Good Manufacturing Practices (cGMP) guidelines announced in 2007 and fully phased in by 2010 are criticized from many quarters as being too loose and lacking the teeth to collar the industry.
 For example, the cGMP does not mandate standardized testing by manufacturers of ingredients, nor does it require a manufacturer to obtain government approval to market a product.
 In fact, the Food and Drug Administration (FDA) never sees the actual product before marketing.
+And manufacturers are failing industry safety rules in record numbers.

 The cGMPs don’t require supplement manufacturers to prove the efficacy of any product.
 It’s perfectly legal to sell you a supplement for arthritis symptoms that’s worthless and has no ability to produce the affect its label declares for arthritis symptoms.
 How is that possible you ask?